Kiribati to Hawaii through the ITCZ

 Photo credit: The Living Moon

 The existing Cassidy International terminal building.
-A new terminal building is under construction as of July 2018.
+A new terminal building was under construction during my visit in July 2018.

 Photo Credit: ZOXEXIVO.com